lpsinger/gwcelery/doc/htcondor.md

 # Running under HTCondor

 The recommended way to start and stop GWCelery on the LIGO Data Grid cluster is using [HTCondor].
-See the example HTCondor submit file [`gwcelery.sub`].
+See the example HTCondor submit file [`etc/gwcelery.sub`].
 This submit file will start up Redis, the worker processes, and Flower.
 It will create some log files and a Unix domain socket, so you should first navigate to a directory where you want these files to go.
 For example: